isabella232/magento-learn.en/help/free-video-library/create-a-new-page.md

 ---
 title: Create A New Page
-Description: Create a page that returns json with one parameter.
-To add a new page in Magento 2 you need to create a new controller.
+Description: Create a page that returns json with one parameter
 feature: Landing Pages
 topics:
 kt: 100000